manassaloi/manassaloi.github.io/_posts/2021-01-03-ultimate-house-hunting.markdown

 - Check if all drawers open/close smoothly.
 - Check kirana Stores accessibility.
 - How far is the nearest supermarket?
 - Are you getting mobile network in all the rooms?
 Are there dead zones?
+Atleast do one call from the house to check signal strength.
 - Are these mosquito meshes?
 - Are the exhaust fans working?
 - Is there sufficient natural light coming in?